-These are the main fetures of the package:
+The main features of the package are:

-- Support for most mathematical operations available in Julia involving real and complex numbers.
-All existing functions that accept AbstractFloat (and Complex {AbstractFloat}) arguments and internally use already supported functions can in turn perform calculations involving numbers with uncertainties without being redefined.
-This greatly enhances the power of Measurements. jl without effort for the users - Functional correlation between variables is correctly handled, so $x x = 0 \pm 0$ , $x/x = 1 \pm 0$ , $\tan(x) = \sin(x)/\cos(x)$ , etc... - Support for arbitrary precision numbers with uncertainties (useful for measurements with very low relative error) - Define arrays of measurements and perform calculations with them - Propagate uncertainty for any function of real arguments (including functions based on C/Fortran calls), using @uncertain macro - Functions to get the derivative and the gradient of an expression with respect to one or more independent measurements - Functions to calculate standard score and weighted mean - ullet Easy way to attach the uncertainty to a number using $\pm$ sign
+- Support for most mathematical operations available in Julia standard library involving real and complex numbers.
+All existing functions that accept AbstractFloat (and Complex {AbstractFloat} as well) arguments and internally use already supported functions can in turn perform calculations involving numbers with uncertainties without being redefined.
+This greatly enhances the power of Measurements.jl without effort for the users - Functional correlation between variables is correctly handled, so $x-x\approx 0\pm 0$, $x/x\approx 1\pm 0$, $\tan(x)\approx \sin(x)/\cos(x)$, $\cos(x)\approx \exp(ix)$, etc... - Support for arbitrary precision (also called multiple precision) numbers with uncertainties.
+This is useful for measurements with very low relative error - Define arrays of measurements and perform calculations with them.
+Some linear algebra functions work out-ofthe-box - Propagate uncertainty for any function of real arguments (including functions based on C/Fortran calls), using @uncertain macro - Functions to get the derivative and the gradient of an expression with respect to one or more independent measurements - Functions to calculate standard score and weighted mean - Parse strings to create measurement objects - ullet Easy way to attach the uncertainty to a number using the \pm sign as infix operator - · Combined with external packages allows for error propagation of measurements with their physical units